You are here

 - Do any of the submitted attachment filenames contain characters other than A-Z, a-z, 0-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semi colon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign?

 We receive a large number of grant applications and rely on eRA system validations to efficiently and consistently process them.
+Our system validations enforce many, but not all, application requirements.
+Read and follow all documented instructions rather than relying on validations to ensure your application is complete.

-Common examples of eRA System checks:
+Common examples of eRA system validations:

 - Did you include the eRA Commons ID in the credential field of the R&R Sr/Key Person Profile form for anyone designated as PD/PI?